iskapoor/ishan-trimester-tree/index.md

 - After adding one element, the head remains the same, the tail changes
 - When removing an element, the tail remains the same, the head changes

+TT2
+- calculator class has toString that returns the mathematic result
+- Tokenize - string to math expression
+- Example: 200 + 100 to 200, +, 100
+- Reverse Polish Notation: used in older computers as input for math, we take the Tokenize list and convert it to this
+- We create operators and separators hashmaps and give each thing a precedence

 Future Plans for TT - I plan to review over the concepts alongside my scrum team

 ### Test Prep Plans